The final pictures showing inside the two-storey building on Elgin’s South Street that once housed Junners toy shop before it was demolished.

 During my visit, you could see signage and the racks which used to be packed with bikes.

-Despite the building being set to be demolished in the near future, it is likely to hold a place in the memories of locals for quite some time.
+The building will likely hold a place in the memories of locals for quite some time.

 Watch my video from my visit:

-What is the future of the former Junners shop?
+What has happened to the former Junners shop?

-The former Junners toy shop at 51 South Street will be demolished to make way for a new building.
+The former Junners toy shop at 51 South Street has been demolished to make way for a new building.

 This will house the Business Enterprise Hub which is a Moray Growth Deal project.